AaronDewes/modern-passport-http/.github/ISSUE_TEMPLATE.md

 #### Is this a security issue?

 Do not open issues that might have security implications.
-Potential security vulnerabilities should be reported privately to jaredhanson@gmail.com.
+Potential security vulnerabilities should be reported privately to jaredhanson@gmail.com (and for this fork, aaron.dewes@web.de).
 Once any vulerabilities have been repaired, the details will be disclosed publicly in a responsible manner.
 This also allows time for coordinating with affected parties in order to mitigate negative consequences.